aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/csssavingargs/_index.md

 public class CssSavingArgs
 ```

-Provides data for the [ICssSavingCallback.cssSaving(com.aspose.words.CssSavingArgs)](../../com.aspose.words/icsssavingcallback\#cssSaving-com.aspose.words.CssSavingArgs-) event.
+Provides data for the [ICssSavingCallback.cssSaving(com.aspose.words.CssSavingArgs)](../../com.aspose.words/icsssavingcallback\#cssSaving-com.aspose.words.CssSavingArgs) event.

-To learn more, visit the **Save a Document** documentation article.
+To learn more, visit the [ Save a Document ][Save a Document] documentation article.

 By default, when Aspose.Words saves a document to HTML, it saves CSS information inline (as a value of the **style** attribute on every element).